-Granite is classified as an igneous rock and is formed by the crystallisation of magma, or lava, as it cools and solidifies in the Earth’s crust.
+So what is granite?
+True, geological, granite is classified as an igneous rock and is formed by the crystalisation of magma, or lava, as it cools and solidifies in the Earth’s crust.

 Granite predominantly consists of the following minerals: quartz, mica, feldspar and plagioclase feldspar.